 When planning a trip it is vital to check if any permissions, such as visas, are needed to enter the country.
 These will also detail whether you are permitted to work or study and how long you may stay.

-If you’re travelling around Europe then you’ll likely be covered under EU law, but farther flung countries such as India often need visas and this process must be started before you leave.
+If you’re travelling around Europe then from 1st January 2021 rules around travel to Europe have changed, visit the Government website for up to date information on passports, EHIC, healthcare and more.
+We’ll update this page with more information as and when the Government release it.
+Farther flung countries such as India often need visas and this process must be started before you leave.
 It can be a lengthy and bureaucratic process so getting this organised ahead of time is a must.
 When visiting America an ESTA must be completed, unless you are planning to work in which case a visa may be applicable.
 These rules and regulation can change so make sure to check the up to date advice for specific countries.
 This handy widget can help.
 Visas can also have a consequence on your insurance cover.
 If you are unable to go on your trip as planned because you failed to obtain the required visa or ESTA in time then we will not pay for you to cancel the trip.

 It’s understandable that not all backpackers know the exact length of time they will be away, after all this flexibility is part of the fun of the trip.
 Whilst Holidaysafe doesn’t need an end date in order to cover you, we can only cover you for a trip up to a maximum 24 months.
 In the event that you do need to make a claim on a trip without an end date then we will ask you to provide written evidence that you do intend to return to the UK.
 This could be a letter from an employer confirming you are on a sabbatical, a university place, a doctor’s appointment, plus many more examples.